stanleyye/sketchpad/README.md

 # sketchpad
-A sketchpad design using Javript
+A sketchpad design using Javascript